Three hikers missing in Washington's Mount Rainier National Park - KEYT | KCOY

 Bunker was reportedly ahead of his partner as they descended the mountain on skis and “believed to have fallen on the steep terrain,” NPS said in a news release.

-Vincent Djie was reported missing June 19 after last been seen in hiking the Van Trump Trail toward Mildred Point in the park.
+Vincent Djie was reported missing June 19 after last being seen hiking the Van Trump Trail toward Mildred Point in the park.

 Djie is a student from Indonesia living in Seattle, the NPS said.
 The agency said it is coordinating with rescue groups, Djie’s family, and the Indonesian Consulate in San Francisco on this search.